-Relative Importance of Research/Creative Activity and Service: Teaching/primary duties will be considered the most important of the three areas of evaluation.
+Relative Importance of Teaching/Performance of Primary Duties, Research/Creative Activity, and Service: Teaching/Performance of Primary Duties will be considered the most important of the three areas of evaluation.
 Research/Creative Activity shall be given greater relative weight than Service in the evaluation of faculty.
 Annually contracted faculty will be evaluated only in the area of teaching/performance of primary duties.
 The applicable criteria of performance stated in Article 8.6 of the EIU-UPI Agreement will apply in each area of evaluation.
 A single activity may not be included in more than one performance area, unless it is clearly indicated how this activity can be divided between the categories.
-This document will govern evaluation periods commencing in Fall 2008 or later until supplanted.
-Nothing in this document shall be interpreted in a manner inconsistent with the 2008-2010 EIU-UPI Unit A or Unit B Agreements or their successor agreements.
+This document will govern evaluation periods commencing in Fall 2012 or later until supplanted.
+Nothing in this document shall be interpreted in a manner inconsistent with the 2012-2016 EIU-UPI Unit A or Unit B Agreements or their successor agreements.
 Nothing in this document shall be construed to limit and nothing in this document shall be construed to grant administration rights to uninvited classroom visitation.